cbeck88/visit_struct/README.md

 **visit_struct** works with versions of gcc `>= 4.8.2` and versions of clang `>= 3.6`.
 It has been tested with MSVC 2015 and it works there also.
-The "intrusive" syntax seems to compile fastest in MSVC, based on experiments with the [online compiler|http://webcompiler.cloudapp.net/], I have no idea why this might be however.
+The "intrusive" syntax seems to compile fastest in MSVC, based on experiments with the [msvc online compiler](http://webcompiler.cloudapp.net/), I have no idea why this might be however.

 ## Licensing and Distribution